Irish Soul Music

 The Irish seem born with a love of music.
 At social gatherings, everyone's always ready to sing his or her "party piece."
 Performances are judged less by skill than by uninhibited sincerity or showmanship.
 Nearly every Irish household has some kind of musical instrument.

 That love is especially strong for traditional Irish music.
-You can hear it at cultural heritage centers and concert halls, but it sounds best in a pub.
+You can hear it at cultural heritage centers — keep your eyes and ears out for a ceilidh (KAY-lee), an evening of music and dance — and concert halls, but it sounds best in a pub.
 When I'm in Ireland, I walk around a pub-filled block like a guy choosing a dance partner, considering where I'll stop to enjoy a pint and a tune.

 Live music is a weekly — and sometimes nightly — draw at most town pubs worth their salt.
 Trad music is especially popular in Dingle, Doolin, Galway, and Dublin.

-Pub music ranges from traditional instrumentals (merry jigs and reels) to ballads (songs of tragic love lost or heroic deeds done) to sing-along strummers.
+Pub music ranges from instrumental reels and jigs to ballads of tragic love lost or heroic deeds done, to contemporary sing-along strummers.
 It's worth staying until the wee hours for the magical moment when a lament is sung to a hushed and attentive pub crowd.

 The music often comes in sets of three songs.
 The wind and string instruments embellish melody lines with lots of tight ornamentation.
 Whoever happens to be leading determines the next song only as the current tune is about to be finished.
-If he wants to pass on the decision, it's done with eye contact and a nod.
-A ceilidh (KAY-lee) is an evening of music and dance...an Irish hoedown.
+If they want to pass on the decision, it's done with eye contact and a nod.

-Occasionally, the fast-paced music will stop and one person will sing a lament.
+Occasionally the fast-paced music will stop and one person will sing a lament.
 Called sean nós (Irish Gaelic for "old style"), this slightly nasal vocal style may be a remnant of the ancient storytelling tradition of the bards whose influence died out when Gaelic culture waned 400 years ago.
 This is the one time when the entire pub will stop to listen as sad lyrics fill the room.
-Stories — often of love lost, emigration to a faraway land, or a heroic rebel death struggling against English rule — are always heartfelt.
+The stories — often of emigration to a faraway land, or a rebel death struggling against English rule — are always heartfelt.
 Spend a lament studying the faces in the crowd.

-If the chemistry is right, a session can be one of your great Irish experiences.
+A session can be one of your great Irish experiences — when the chemistry is right, the atmosphere is spellbinding.
 The music churns intensely while members of the group casually enjoy exploring each other's musical style.
 The drummer dodges the fiddler's playful bow.
 Sipping their pints, they skillfully maintain a faint but steady buzz.
-The floor on the musicians' platform is stomped paint-free, and barmaids scurry artfully through the commotion, gathering towers of empty, cream-crusted glasses.
+The floor on the musicians' platform is stomped paint-free, and servers scurry artfully through the commotion, gathering towers of empty, foam-crusted glasses.
 Make yourself right at home, "playing the boot" (tapping your foot) under the table in time with the music.
 Talk to your neighbor.
 Locals often have an almost evangelical interest in explaining the music.

 But the Irish survived Elizabethan brutality and more than four centuries of oppression.
 Today, the Irish people have a worldwide reputation as talkative, athletic, moody romantics with a quick laugh and a ready smile.
-Listen well: You can hear their souls in their music.
+Listen well: You can hear their national soul in their music.

 This article is used with the permission of Rick Steves' Europe (www.ricksteves.com).
 Rick Steves writes European guidebooks, hosts travel shows on public TV and radio, and organizes European tours.